MwithHeart/writetech-accelerator-portfolio-mariam/README.md

 # Mariam's WriteTech Accelerator Portfolio

-Welcome!
+Welcome 😊

 This repository contains all my project work and deliverables from the **WriteTech Accelerator Program**.

-Over the course of the bootcamp, I completed technical writing projects across various domains — including API documentation, AI, DevOps, automation, and Web3 — using modern documentation workflows and tools.
+Over the course of the bootcamp, I completed technical writing projects across various domains, including API documentation, AI, DevOps, automation, and Web3, using modern documentation workflows and tools.

 ## 👩🏽‍💻 About Mariam